An adversary bound for quantum signal processing: Quantum signal processing

-\end{theorem} This statement has the same proof as Theorem~\ref{thm:gqsp-theorem}, with the slight difference that we have a larger space of valid $A_n$ we can choose from.
-Besides that, it is sufficient to show that $\tau_0$ gets multiplied by $1$ and $\tau_n$ get multiplied by $z^{-1}$ upon application of $\Tilde{w}_N^\dag A_n^\dag$ in order to obtain a degree reduction.
+\end{theorem}} This statement has the same proof as Theorem~\ref{thm:gqsp-theorem}, with the slight difference that we have a larger space of valid $A_n$ we can choose from.
+Besides that, it is sufficient to show that $\tau_0$ gets multiplied by $1$ and $\tau_n$ {gets} multiplied by $z^{-1}$ upon application of $(\Tilde{w}^{(r)})^\dag A_n^\dag$ in order to obtain a degree reduction.
 Thus, the actual number of ones and $z$'s in~(\ref{eq:qsp-sun-signal-operator}) does not really change the expressiveness of the ansatz, as long as there is at least one occurrence of each along the diagonal.

-Usually we are interested in one polynomial, which would correspond to the desired transformation we want to carry out on the eigenvalues or singular values of given block-encoded matrices.
-We then have to find one or more \emph{complementary polynomials}: in the case of a single variable, the following theorem guarantees the existence of a single polynomial. \begin{theorem}[Fej{\'e}r-Riesz~\cite{hussenFejerRieszTheoremIts2021}] Let $P(z)$ be a $n$-degree polynomial satisfying $|P(z)| \le 1$ on $\T$.
-There exists a $n$-degree complementary $Q(z)$ such that $|P(z)|^2 + |Q(z)|^2 = 1$. \end{theorem} Such complementary $Q$ is unique up to a phase (which we neglect), and a transformation $r \mapsto 1/r^*$ of a subset of its roots, which preserves $|Q|^2$.
-Thus, a given $n$-degree $P$ has $2^n$ possible complementary polynomials\footnote{If some root appears multiple times, then some of these $2^n$ polynomials are actually equal.
-For simplicity we might treat them separately.}

-where $Q_{\emptyset}$ is the unique \emph{outer} complementary polynomial, i.e., the one with all the roots outside $\T$, and the product is the \emph{Blaschke product} of the roots we want to move from outside to inside the $\T$ (here $S$ is the multiset of roots we want to move).
-The Blaschke product has unit modulus on $\T$, which guarantees $|Q_S| = |Q_{\emptyset}|$ is still a valid complementary polynomial.

-Methods to numerically estimate a complementary $Q$ from $P$ are known~\cite{haahProductDecompositionPeriodic2019,motlaghGeneralizedQuantumSignal2024,berntsonComplementaryPolynomialsQuantum2025,alexisInfiniteQuantumSignal2024}, and constitute a crucial part in the numerical computation of a QSP protocol for a desired $P$.
-The fact that any $P$ admits a single complementary polynomial allows any polynomial to be embedded into $SU(2)$ matrices, and thus decomposable into a $SU(2)$-QSP protocol.
-While this limits the usefulness of $SU(N)$-QSP in the univariate case, we will see that considering more than two dimensions can be of help when introducing multiple variables.
+The fact that Corollary~\ref{thm:gqsp-completeness} ensures that any polynomial can be decomposed even on a single qubit limits the usefulness of $SU(r+1)$-QSP in the univariate case, we will see that considering more than two dimensions can be of help when introducing multiple variables.